MicrosoftDocs/visualstudio-docs/mac/nuget-walkthrough.md

 ![Packages menu](media/nuget-walkthrough-PackageMenu.png)

-*   **Version Number** - The version number is a disabled menu item - it is not selectable and is provided for informational purposes.
+*   **Version Number** - The version number is a disabled menu item - it is provided for informational purposes only.
 *   **Update** - Checks the source server and downloads a newer version (if it exists).
 *   **Remove** - Removes the package from this project and removes the relevant assemblies from the project's References.